 How to renew a Nevada State contractor’s license

 As a contractor in Nevada, you’ll need to renew your license every two years.

 The Nevada State Contractors Board allows contractors to renew their licenses online.
 Simply make an account using the registration ID provided on the renewal form you receive from the Board.
-Then, log in, enter your information, and submit the required $600 renewal fee.
+The renewal fee every two years is $600.